istio/istio.io/content/en/docs/tasks/observability/distributed-tracing/opentelemetry/index.md

 ## Generating traces using the Bookinfo sample

-1. When the Bookinfo application is up and running, access `http://$GATEWAY_URL/productpage` one or more timesto generate trace information.
+1. When the Bookinfo application is up and running, access `http://$GATEWAY_URL/productpage` one or more times to generate trace information.

-2. You can look at the Collector logs to verify traces are arriving.
+1. You can look at the Collector logs to verify traces are arriving.
 The Collector logs will contain something like:

-{{< text bash >}}
+{{< text yaml >}}
 Resource SchemaURL:
 Resource labels:
      -> service.name: STRING(productpage.default)